 1. Taxable persons & Accountable persons

-A taxable person is any person who independently carries out any business in the State.
+A taxable person is any person who independently carries on a business in the Community or elsewhere.
 It includes persons who are exempt from VAT as well as flat-rate farmers.
 VAT law provides that VAT is chargeable on the supply of goods and services effected within the State for consideration by a taxable person acting as such, other than in the course or furtherance of an exempted activity.
 A person who is required to charge VAT is referred to as an accountable person.

 An accountable person is a taxable person who independently:

 - supplies taxable goods or services in the State

 - makes intra-Community acquisitions of goods in the State

 - receives services from abroad that are taxable where received, (see Supply of Services, paragraph 3)

 - receives cultural artistic entertainment or similar services provided by a person not established in the State (see Supply of Services paragraph 9)

 - is involved in property transactions in the State and is obliged to register for VAT in the State (see Guide to VAT on Property)

 - receives goods for installation or assembly in the State from a person not established in the State